Williams, Mays help LSU hold on against Florida, 84-82

 BIG PICTURE

 Florida’s size and talent intermittently gave LSU fits.
 The Gators shot 50% and hit 11 3s.
 But untimely turnovers — 12 in all — and defensive breakdowns did them in.
+Florida allowed LSU to grab 15 offensive rebounds, leading to 11 second-chance points.

-LSU has won five five straight by four or fewer points, with the largest of those wins coming in overtime.
-While they’ve shown composure in games that have come down to the wire, the Tigers seemed to have a much more comfortable win in hand against Florida before nearly collapsing. in the final minute.
+LSU made just two of 14 3-point shots, but dominated the paint, outrebounding Florida 38-28 and outscoring the Gators 24-9 at the foul line.

 UP NEXT